ms-iot/content/en-US/win10/StartCoding.md

                     </div>
                     <div class="col-md-3">
                         <h4>AllJoyn Connectivity</h4>
-                        <p>Learn more about AllJoyn and explore the capabilities of the AllJoyn Device System Bridge with Windows 10 IoT Core Insider Preview</p>
+                        <p>Learn more about AllJoyn and explore the capabilities of the AllJoyn Device System Bridge with Windows 10 IoT Core</p>
                         <a href="{{site.baseurl}}/{{page.lang}}/win10/AllJoyn.htm">Learn More</a>
                     </div>
                     <div class="col-md-3">